plaid/pattern/server/README.md

 ### Using webhooks to update transaction data.

-Plaid uses [webhooks][transactions-webhooks] to notify you whenever there are new transactions associated with an Item.
+Plaid uses [webhooks][transactions-webhooks] to notify you whenever there are new transactions associated with an item.
 This allows you to make a call to Plaid's transactions endpoint only when there are new transactions available, rather than polling for them.
 For an example of this, see the [transactions webhook handler][transactions-handler].

 For webhooks to work, the server must be publicly accessible on the internet.
 For development purposes, this application uses [ngrok][ngrok-readme] to accomplish that.